jamshid-ds/Commrate_uz/README.md

 ## 2. Tokenization:

-Two tokenizers are used: `BertTokenizerFast` and `AutoTokenizer`.
+Two tokenizers are used: [BertTokenizerFast](https://huggingface.co/transformers/main_classes/tokenizer.html#transformers.BertTokenizerFast) and [AutoTokenizer](https://huggingface.co/transformers/main_classes/tokenizer.html#transformers.AutoTokenizer).
 The `BertTokenizerFast` is used to train a new tokenizer based on the provided text corpus.
 The new tokenizer is then used to tokenize the text data.

 ## 3. Feature Extraction:

-A `CountVectorizer` is used to convert the tokenized text into numerical features.
+A [`CountVectorizer`](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) is used to convert the tokenized text into numerical features.

 ## 4. Model Training and Evaluation: